HenryTorres110/Jr_Data_Analyst_Ex/README.md

 Hello everyone!
 In this tutorial we are going to explain step by step what you need to know in order to get running our web application using **Django**.

 Our web application is a form with two fields.
-We use SQLite database system and we are able to retreive all the information from our schema using another view of our app.
+We use SQLite database system and we are able to retrieve all the information from our schema using another view of our app.
 In the entry fields, we will have basic error handling so the user inputs are valid data.

 ## Instructions to run web application locally